 - Academic spaces with air handling systems

-- Rathskeller, Reamer Campus Center and Alumni Gymnasium
+- Rathskeller, Reamer Campus Center and Alumni Gym

-- Administrative buildings including Grant Hall, Nott Memorial and College Park Hall
+- Administrative buildings including Grant Hall, the Nott Memorial and College Park Hall

 - Administrative buildings: Silliman Hall, Feigenbaum Hall, Becker Hall, Abbe Hall and Kenney Community Center